 Back and Chest Dandruff

 That slightly scaly red skin and itchiness on your chest and upper back probably isn’t dry skin anymore than it is on your face.
 It’s probably dandruff!
-Dandruff loves the back and chest and, again, my favorite go-to products for this part of your skin are either OTB Medicated Body Cleanser #2 or Calming Zinc Soap.
-Apply them with the Body Buf Puf Sponge with Handle.
+Dandruff loves the back and chest and, again, my favorite go-to products for this part of your skin are either Foaming Zinc Cleanser or Calming Zinc Soap.
+Apply them with the simple and hygienic Salux Cloth or back brush.

 To See the other posts in my 5 part series on What’s the Best Men’s Skin Care, click on the topic you’re interested in: